ClemensX/ShadedPathV/planning.md

 | poolSizeCount | 4
 | maxSets | 5

+## ClearShader

-Clear Shader is not a complete shader, but is auto-added to the first shader in the list to clear color and depth attachement
+Clear Shader is not a complete shader and should always be first in list of used shaders.
+It clears color and depth attachement

 | **ClearShader** |   |
 | ---      | ---           |